Summer means time for vitamin D

 Better Bones guidelines for sunlight exposure (year-round!)

-• Short periods, 15-20 minutes daily of near full-body exposure are best for light-skinned people (without sunscreen).
+• Short periods, 15-20 minutes daily of near full-body exposure is best (without sunscreen).

 • Very dark-skinned people require 4-6 times more sunlight exposure than light-skinned people.